microcks/microcks.io/content/documentation/guides/automation/api.md

 < WWW-Authenticate: Bearer error="insufficient_scope", error_description="The request requires higher privileges than provided by the access token.", error_uri="https://tools.ietf.org/html/rfc6750#section-3.1"
 ```

-This is expected as *Service Account* are endorsing roles.
-By default the `microcks-serviceaccount` only endorse the `user` role and cannot perform advanced operations like creating or activating importer jobs.
+This is expected as *Service Account* is endorsing roles.
+By default, the `microcks-serviceaccount` only endorses the `user` role and cannot perform advanced operations like creating or activating importer jobs.

 ## Wrap-up

-Walking this guide, you have learned how to connect to the Microcks API, going through authentication first if your installation has enabled it.
+Walking through this guide, you have learned how to connect to the Microcks API, going through authentication first if your installation has enabled it.
 Microcks proposes to authenticate via *Service Account* and using [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/) to retrieve a valid token.
 This authentication mechanism is the foundation that is used with all other means to interact with Microcks' API: the [CLI](/documentation/guides/automation/cli), the [GitHub Actions](/documentation/guides/automation/github-actions), the [Jenkins plugin](/documentation/guides/automation/jenkins), etc.

-You may follow-up this guide with consulting the reference about [Microcks' REST API](/documentation/references/apis/open-api) or learning more about [Service Accounts](/documentation/explanations/service-account).
+You may follow up this guide with consulting the reference about [Microcks' REST API](/documentation/references/apis/open-api) or learning more about [Service Accounts](/documentation/explanations/service-account).